-WORKING STEPS 4 & 5 - USING THE 40 QUESTIONS [Page Numbers refer to the CODA Blue Book THIRD EDITION.]

-This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
-Copyright © 2022 Co-Dependents Anonymous, Inc. All rights reserved.
-Page 11 of 16
+WORKING CoDA's STEPS FOUR & FIVE - USING THE 40 QUESTIONS [page numbers refer to Co-Dependents Anonymous, Third Edition] This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
+Copyright © 2023 Co-Dependents Anonymous, Inc. All rights reserved.
+12 of 17 that unhealthy money issues can affect a relationship?
+Have you ever given a gift to this person and then had resentment later?
+Have you done favors for this person and then gotten a resentment when they were not grateful enough or they didn't reciprocate?

+- Have you struggled with being right or being wrong with this person?
+Do you have a deep need to be right or perfect?
+Are you right and therefore they are wrong?
+Are they right and therefore you are wrong?
+Were you taught that "being right" meant you were safe, valuable, powerful, and in control?
+It may feel frightening to imagine letting go of having to be right, but this is an old behavior based on your codependent survival skills and it no longer serves you well.
+Discuss these ideas. - Worry or obsession is another behavior you may have used to survive life.
 Do you have worries or obsessions?
-Worry or obsession is another behavior you may have used to survive life.
 What do you think about during the day?
-If you could figure out everything that could go wrong, then can you be prepared for everything?
+If you could figure out everything that could possibly go wrong, then can you be prepared for everything?
 How does that work out?
-Can you see that worry is also a form of control?

-How is arrogance a form of control?
+Can you see that worry is also a form of control? - How is arrogance a form of control?
 What is the difference between being humble and being arrogant?
 What is the difference between humility and humiliation?
-How can honest humility help you open the door to accepting & loving yourself just as you are?
+How can honest humility help you open the door to accepting and loving yourself just as you are?

 Continue with each person on your list.
 Keep completing the columns to the right on each sheet.
-If you need help, ask your sponsor or co-sponsor for more clarity.
+If you need help, ask your CoDA sponsor, co-sponsor, or Step study group for more clarity.